anton-vakulenko/tinyshooter/README.md

 * **Dither**.
 Check this box to activate dithering.
 This feature requires PHD or PHD2 with server enabled.

 To start shooting press "Start" button.
-Just after that name of this button will change to "Stop".
+You may notice that "Start" button sometimes is inactive.
+This happens when you left one or more fields empty.
+Just after pressing "Start" button, it's name will change to "Stop".
 Pressing on it will abort shooting proccess on any stage.

 ## Built With